 This slight delay can be frustrating, as can the tendency for the feature to be triggered by a cough or an impromptu karaoke session while sat at your desk.
 You can reduce the sensitivity of the feature, or you can turn it off completely and either use Quick Attention or remove an earbud completely (which pauses playback automatically).

 On the inside of the XM4 is plenty of new technology.
 The earbuds feature an improved DAC and analogue amplifier and are powered by a new Integrated Processor V1.
 Sony claims it provides a clearer sound and even better noise-cancelling than their predecessor.
-The new model also gets Sony’s DSEE Extreme audio processor with Edge-AI, which we have already experienced in the WH-1000XM4 over-ear headphones, and is designed to upscale low-bitrate music files to near hi-res quality.
+The new model also gets Sony’s DSEE Extreme audio processor with Edge-AI, which we have also experienced in the WH-1000XM4 and XM5 over-ear headphones, and is designed to upscale low-bitrate music files to near hi-res quality.

 The 6mm driver used inside the XM4 is similar in size to the one used in the previous model, but it’s made from a new material and features a bigger magnet, which Sony claims helps improve sound quality and noise-cancelling, especially with certain low frequencies.

-There’s no aptX HD support onboard, but the XM4 support Sony’s LDAC file format, which, streamed over Bluetooth from a compatible source, allows hi-res audio files up to 24-bit/96kHz to be transmitted at data rates of up to 990kbps.
+There’s no aptX HD support onboard, but the XM4 support Sony’s LDAC format, which, streamed over Bluetooth from a compatible source, allows hi-res audio files up to 24-bit/96kHz to be transmitted at data rates of up to 990kbps.

 Sony has also aimed to deliver clearer call quality with new features, including beam-forming and the use of a bone conduction sensor that stops the mics from picking up distracting ambient sounds while you’re talking.
-There’s even an automatic wind noise reduction mode which attempts to cut out swirls of noise passing through the headset and into your ears.
+There’s even an automatic wind noise reduction mode that attempts to cut out swirls of noise passing through the headset and into your ears.

 All of this works with Sony’s Precise Voice Pickup technology, originally introduced in the WH-1000XM4.
 The net effect is an impressive call quality for a pair of wireless earbuds.
 The technologies all combine to do a solid job of dampening down outside noise and interference, especially for the person on the other end of the line.